19hours/sg-statutes/Acts/Income Tax Act.md

 (c) deduction of losses, capital allowances and donations otherwise than in accordance with this Act;

-(d) circumstances in which any losses (including impairment loss recognised under FRS 39, as defined in section 34A) incurred in respect of any facility referred to in paragraph (b), and capital allowances and donations attributable to income from such facility which has been allowed as a deduction against any income chargeable to tax, may be deemed as income chargeable to tax (at such rate as may be prescribed) for a specified basis period;
+(d) circumstances in which any losses (including impairment loss recognised under FRS 39, as defined in section 34A, and expected credit loss recognised under FRS 109, as defined in section 34AA) incurred in respect of any facility referred to in paragraph (b), and capital allowances and donations attributable to income from such facility which has been allowed as a deduction against any income chargeable to tax, may be deemed as income chargeable to tax (at such rate as may be prescribed) for a specified basis period;

+[Act 39 of 2017 wef 26/10/2017]

 (e) adjustment of any amount deemed as income chargeable to tax referred to in paragraph (d) for the specified basis period;